 Selecting constant mode, the light’s 110 lumen output provided a strong enough beam to pick out potholes and other obstacles on the road.

 Only when I ventured onto incredibly dark country lanes did the light start to struggle.
 Especially at speed, the beam was not powerful enough to pick out the changes in road surface.
-However, when set to pulsate and paired with the Diablo it provided the perfect solution for better alerting oncoming motorists of my presence.
+However, when set to pulsate and paired with the Sirius it provided the perfect solution for better alerting oncoming motorists of my presence.

 Burn times are impressive and I found even after multiple charges the Trace was providing the claimed 3 hours in high beam mode and a huge 25 hours in pulsing mode.
 Impressive numbers, which allow you to ride without constantly worrying about running out of power.